mzrnsh/wetsy/README.md

+# ⚠️ No longer maintained ⚠️

+I started this project before the world had Tailwind CSS, and, ironically, it achieved unbelievably small stylesheet sizes with the exact opposite approach.
+Anyway, since we now do have Tailwind, I use it for most projects, and probably you should too.

+You are still welcome to use Wetsy, but I am no longer maintaining it so you'd be on your own.

 # Wetsy

 Wetsy is a CSS framework aiming to eliminate duplicated css styles.
 It believes **you should not have things like `width: 100%;` twice in your stylesheet**.
 And to do that, you should group all your selectors that need to have full width and set their width to 100%.